jnicholson-wcgs/Python-Turtle-Snowflake/README.md

-# Python-1
+# Python-Turtle-Snowflake
-First Python Year 9 Github
-Tasks to:
-1) Create fibanacci sequence
-2) join_string() print out all the numbers that count up to the input number, e.g, join_string(4) return "1-2-3-4"
-3) Duplicate count - count the number of times characters appear in a string
+Xmas task in Python using turtle
+Tasks:
+1) Draw a snowflake by tracing a shape
+2) Make this code into a function so that you can call it make times.
+3) Pass a parameter to the function to indicate the size of the snowflake
+4) Make the snowflake disappear!
+5) Loop to make a snowflake fall
+6) Make a snowstorm!